yuliskov/SmartTubeLegacy/README.md

   - http://stackoverflow.com/questions/10514175/which-android-logging-framework-to-use

 ##Other
-- if you curious on which sources browser engine based:
+- if you curious on which sources browser engine based, do this in console:
 	- `git clone -b marshmallow-release https://android.googlesource.com/platform/packages/apps/Browser`

 [browser-origin]: https://android.googlesource.com/platform/packages/apps/Browser